-For the 2017 competition we drew up a short list of candidates at our branch meeting in January incorporating the best Town and best Rural pubs.
-Over a period of the following two months each of the shortlisted pubs were visited anonymously by many of the active branch members who scored the pubs on a number of categories including:
+For the annual competition we draw up a short list of candidates at our branch meeting in January incorporating the best Town and best Rural pubs.
+Over a period of the following two months each of the shortlisted pubs are visited anonymously by many of the active branch members who score the pubs on a number of categories including:

 1) Quality of Real Ale

 6) Overall Impression

 At our March branch meeting votes are cast by all members who had visited all of the shortlisted pubs based on the criteria above.
 This concludes in a Winner and Runner Up in both the Town and Rural Pub categories followed by another vote to choose an Overall Winner.

 You can see 2019's winners on the Pub Awards page.
 All of the winners and runners up receive a certificate by means of a presentation at the pub giving good publicity and support to the pub.